 This article was updated on September 19th, 2023

 Sebaceous Cysts in dogs is one health issue for which dog owners should be watchful, but thankfully, they are rarely cause for major concern and can be addressed by veterinarians fairly easily.
-It is common for owners to be petting their dog and suddenly discover a lump or bump.

 What Are Sebaceous Cysts?

 Sebaceous cysts are abnormal growths on a dog’s skin that are filled with liquid or a thick, pus-like material.
 They can come in many different shapes and sizes.
 They appear when skin pores or hair follicles are blocked by dirt or scar tissue.
 They are typically hollow masses with the liquid contents trapped inside.

 Dogs have sebaceous glands, which are glands located in the skin layer that secrete sebum into the base of hair follicles.
 Sebum is a waxy, oily secretion that is used for lubrication of the skin and hair.